 • Marimar Torres – Famed Spanish wine family, makes Pinot and Char

 • Lynmar Estate Winery – Reservations required for tastings

 • Iron Horse Vineyards – Great sparkling wines, great view of the Green Valley

 We recommend you visit no more than three wineries in one day.
 Enjoy the beauty of the Green Valley.

 Dining and Lodging Recommendations

 If you are traveling from San Francisco, take the Cotati /Sebastopol Exit from Highway 101 and head west on Highway 116 towards Sebastopol.
-Two good places to stop and pick up a picnic lunch are the Whole Foods in downtown Sebastopol and the Fiesta Market further north on Highway 116 at 550 Gravestein HWY.
+Two great places to stop and pick up a picnic lunch are the Whole Foods in downtown Sebastopol and the Fiesta Market further north on Highway 116 at 550 Gravenstein HWY.

 Watch for Occidental Road and turn right onto Occidental Road and travel one mile to the tasting room for Balletto Vineyards.

-The tasting room is very appealing and was completed in January of 2006.
-The winery is owned and operated by John Balletto and his wife Terri.
+The winery is owned and operated by John Balletto and his wife, Terri.
 John has been farming this land since 1977 when he was a mere 17 years old.
-Originally, an assortment of vegetables were grown on the farm, but as the area became recognized as a prime growing region for Pinot Noir and Chardonnay, John and Terri gradually shifted from vegetable growers to grape growers.
-Today the majority of their grapes are sold off to several wineries, but the best of the crop is used to make the Balletto wines.
+Initially, an assortment of vegetables was grown on the farm, but as the area became recognized as a prime growing region for Pinot Noir and Chardonnay, John and Terri gradually shifted from vegetable growers to grape growers.
+Today the majority of their grapes are sold off to several wineries.
+John and Terri are able to select premium parcels of grapes to make the Balletto wines.
 Case production is currently at 5000 cases per year with plans to expand to as many as 30,000 cases per year.
-The Zinfandel and Pinot Noir topped our list of favorite wines at Belletto Vineyards.
+The Pinot Noir and the Rosé of Pinot Noir topped our list of favorite wines at Belletto Vineyards.
 The Balletto wines are excellent value wines.

 Tasting room open daily 10 to 4 pm.